-- Site File personnel will conduct the search for users for a fee of $25 per hour plus the $330 project fee.
+- Site File personnel will conduct the search for users for a fee of $30 per hour after the free first hour plus the $385 project fee.

 - Engineering and environmental firms without an archaeologist will not be allowed to access site information.

-However, site file searches with limited information about site location may be conducted or requested by non-archaeological professionals in engineering firms if all the following conditions are met:
+However, site file searches with limited information about site location may be conducted or requested by non-archaeological professionals with non-CRM firms if all the following conditions are met: